timcmiller/nlp_project/README.md

 Sentiment analysis tool

-Lingo Lemur uses natural language processing algorithms to determine the overall positivity, neutrality or negativity of a text input.
+Lingo Lemur is a free and open source project that uses natural language processing algorithms to determine the overall positivity, neutrality or negativity of a text input.
 The application allows users to receive sentiment analyses of books, articles, songs, tweets or reviews.

 The application filters binding, or ‘stop’ words such as ‘about’, ‘the’, and ‘so’ and awards positive, neutral or negative scores to words determined to have sentiment.
 The values are on a scale of 5 to -5: